“Kiira Triea” aka Denise Magner was an American computer programmer, hoaxer, and troll.

 - âPseudotranssexualâ

 Magnerâs bogus life story changed so often you need a scorecard.
-She has always reminded me of a poor manâs Laura Albert, the middle-aged non-trans woman who made up transkid JT Leroy out of whole cloth and created an elaborate series of identities to keep her literary hoax going.
+Magner has always reminded me of a poor manâs Laura Albert, the middle-aged non-trans woman who made up transkid JT Leroy out of whole cloth and created an elaborate series of identities to keep this literary hoax going.
 When I saw the film Catfish I was again reminded that many people like Magner exist in the world.
 Magner was highly dysphoric and deeply troubled.
 Thatâs about all that can be said with certainty.

 Will the real Denise Magner please stand up?

 Magner was part of the âlost generationâ of transgender people; those who transitioned between the late 1960s to the late 1980s.
 Many of these people were forced to go through one of a few regressive âgender clinicâ programs in North America.
-Before the rise of the gender clinic, trans people found a sympathetic physician and got the health services they requested.
+Before the rise of the gender clinic, trans people found a sympathetic physician and got the health services they requested under informed consent.
 These centralized clinics were started by people who had various agendas.
 Many of these clinics were interested in sex offenders and were looking for data on chemical and surgical castration while skirting the ethical problems of unconsented castration.
 Others had various ânature vs. nurtureâ theories about sexuality, sex roles, or gender roles, and they saw trans people as a great way to further their aims.

 The eulogies

 The first eulogy of Magner I read was by a transgender woman in the âautogynephiliaâ movement named Candice Brown Elliott.
 Elliott, also known as “Cloudy,” promotes âautogynephiliaâ via the website transkids.us and via a blog called Sillyolme.
 The transkids.us site was initially started by Magner and a couple of other transgender women in the âautogynephiliaâ movement, and it is currently maintained by Elliott.
 Magner and Elliott are kindred spirits: both have been heavily involved in computing and technology, a hallmark of âautogynephiliaâ according to their psychologist friend Bailey (see page 192 of his book and run your own test score for Elliott).
 Both Magner and Elliott are part of the âlost generationâ and both claim to have attended gender clinics around the same time.
 Both have insisted they represent transgender youth and insisted they would not be classified as âautogynephilic,â even though itâs painfully obvious both would be labeled as such by proponents of Blanchardâs taxonomy.
-Elliott describes a sad encounter when she flew Magner out for a visit.
+Elliott describes a sad encounter after flying Magner out for a visit.
 Elliott is clearly not the best judge of character.
-One of her other âfriendsâ stole one of her airplanes a couple of days after I wrote about Elliottâs involvement in the transkids hoax, eventually ditching it hundreds of miles away and being arrested.
+Another âfriendâ stole one of Elliott’s airplanes a couple of days after I wrote about Elliottâs involvement in the transkids hoax, eventually ditching it hundreds of miles away and being arrested.

 Dreger wrote the other eulogy I read: http://alicedreger.com/losing_kiira.html